zaki-x86/industrial-mobile-manipulator/src/robot_description/README.md

 ### Arm software parameters ###

 So, if we consider the arm a black box, the arm gives out a pose based on the commands each actuator receives.
 The commands may be in the form of position, force/effort, or velocity commands.

+## Modeling Robot Base ##

+We used open source 3D models and imported it into robot URDF as meshes.
+We also used xacro to avoid repition of XML tags in URDF.

+**The main tags used in modeling the URDF:**

+- `<xacro>` : To help define macros for reuse
+- `<links>` : To contain the geometric representations of the robot and visual information
+- `<inertial>` : To contain the mass and moment of inertia of the links
+- `<joints>` : To contain connections between the links with constraint definitions
+- `<Gazebo>` : To contain plugins to establish a connection between Gazebo and ROS, along with simulation properties